 Electronic Clinical Quality Measure (eCQM) Reporting Periods

-- The eCQM reporting period for Eligible Professionals who are attesting to Meaningful Use criteria for the first time is any continuous 90-day period between January 1, 2019 and December 31, 2019.
+Program Year 2020: The eCQM reporting period for all Eligible Professionals is any continuous 90-day period between January 1, 2020, and December 31, 2020.

 Attestation Supporting Documentation

 All information is subject to audit at any time and must be maintained by Eligible Professionals for a period of six years.
 If selected for an audit, the applicant must be able to supply supporting documentation.
 A failed audit may result in a recoupment of incentive payments.
-Refer to the Appeals Process topic (topic #12137) in the Promoting Interoperability Program section of the ForwardHealth Online Handbook for Physicians for a table that contains examples of supporting documentation an Eligible Professional would be expected to provide if selected for an audit.
+Refer to the ForwardHealth Online Handbook for a table that contains examples of supporting documentation an Eligible Professional would be expected to provide if selected for an audit.